themanyone/itcc/README.txt

 Interactive Crap
 ================

-Interactive, concise, regex-aware preprocessor (icrap) *is standard C*, without most of the semicolons, curly braces, and parenthesis.
+Interactive, concise, regex-aware preprocessor (icrap) *is standard C* (using tcc in the background), without most of the semicolons, curly braces, and parenthesis.
 Like Python, use tab or indent 4 spaces instead of adding curly braces.
 Use two spaces instead of parenthesis.
 Since braces are added automatically, it saves typing.
 There are also some exciting, new go-like language features that really simplify C coding.
 Get crap from https://themanyone.github.io/crap/
  $ ./icrap -lm
  Released under GNU GPL version 2 or later, with NO WARRANTY.
  Type ".h" for help.